elsampsa/cutefront/docs/_build/html/_sources/webdev.rst.txt

 But the good news end here.

-Modern javascript frameworks use several layers of templating which have to be "transpiled" into actual html and javascript, so you end up writing some weirdo templating language instead of html or javascript (how many god'd*** languages we need to master!?).
+Modern javascript frameworks use several layers of templating which have to be "transpiled" into actual html and javascript, so you end up writing some weirdo templating language instead of pure html or javascript (how many domain-specific languages we need to master?).

 Here is an example of the popular Vue.js framework: